Skip to main content

 What grants are available for school COLA projects in Australia?

-In Queensland, the School Subsidy Scheme is an ongoing program available to all state school communities, assisting with the cost of school-managed facility projects.
-In NSW, the Capital Grants Program administered by the Association of Independent Schools of NSW (AISNSW) supports capital works at independent schools in economically disadvantaged areas, and the Community Building Partnerships Program provides grants of $10,000 to $100,000 for community infrastructure projects including education, with a total 2025 pool of $41.85 million.
-In Victoria, the combined "Building for Non-Government Schools" stream allocates $450 million to build or upgrade low-fee Catholic and independent schools.
-Sport-specific grants also apply when the COLA covers a court: Tennis NSW's Facility Enhancement Fund offers up to $80,000, and the Australian Cricket Infrastructure Fund supports clubs, associations, schools, and councils.
-Greenline maintains a grant resources directory organised by state and school type, and offers consultation on identifying suitable funding pathways as part of project planning.
+State government programs In Queensland, the School Subsidy Scheme is an ongoing program available to state school communities, assisting with the cost of school-managed facility projects.
+In NSW, the Capital Grants Program administered by the Association of Independent Schools of NSW (AISNSW) supports capital works at independent schools in economically disadvantaged areas.
+The Community Building Partnerships Program also provides grants for community infrastructure projects including education facilities.
+In Victoria, the Building for Non-Government Schools stream supports capital builds and upgrades at low-fee Catholic and independent schools.